Trafficking in Persons Report: Ranking system

-There are also a few special cases (Special Tier) such as Yemen, where the civil conflict and humanitarian crisis make gaining information difficult; and Sint Maarten, where the devastation caused by Hurricane Irma has made reporting difficult.
+There are also a few special cases (Special Tier) such as Yemen, where their civil conflict and humanitarian crisis make gaining information difficult; and Sint Maarten, where the devastation caused by Hurricane Irma has made reporting difficult.

 Criticism

 Some critics of the Trafficking in Persons Report focus on how its methodology could be improved.
-For example, one recent academic paper suggests how the rankings could better incorporate risk factors of trafficking in order to focus more on prevention.
+For example, one academic paper suggests how the rankings could better incorporate risk factors of trafficking in order to focus more on prevention.
 Another critic argues that the Report should better incorporate "international rules that states (including the USA) have collectively developed and freely accepted," rather than focusing on criteria drawn up solely by U.S. politicians.

 Other critics more fundamentally question its methodology and sources, such as anthropologist Laura Agustín, who writes that the Report "relies on CIA, police and embassy guesstimates of situations that are not understood the same way across all cultures and social classes."